 Episodic look at the life of Cuban poet and novelist, Reinaldo Arenas (1943-1990), from his childhood in Oriente province to his death in New York City.
 He joins Castro's rebels.
 By 1964, he is in Havana.
 He meets the wealthy Pepe, an early lover; a love-hate relationship lasts for years.
 Openly gay behavior is a way to spite the government.
 His writing and homosexuality get him into trouble: he spends two years in prison, writing letters for other inmates and smuggling out a novel.
 He befriends Lázaro Gomes Garriles, with whom he lives stateless and in poverty in Manhattan after leaving Cuba in the Mariel boat-lift.
 When asked why he writes, he replies cheerfully, "Revenge."Written by

-Olivier Martinez first English speaking role.
+Olivier Martinez's first English-speaking role.
 Marlon Brando and Al Pacino were offered the role of great Cuban man of letters Lezama Lima.
-The part was finally played by a friend of Julian Schnabell who was Global Art Executive of David Rockefeller Founded Chase Bank Art Collection.
+The part was finally played by a friend of Julian Schnabel, who was the Global Art Executive of the David Rockefeller-founded Chase Bank Art Collection.
 See more »

 Was this review helpful to you?